particle-iot/app-notes/AN026-Tracker-Current-Solutions-Accelerator/README.md

 This tutorial shows how to measure AC current using the Tracker One and a few external components.

+The full code examples for this application note can be found in the [Github repository](https://github.com/particle-iot/app-notes/tree/master/AN026-Tracker-Current-Solutions-Accelerator) for this project.

+Author: Mariano

 ## Hardware

 This Solutions Accelerator uses: